-(1) An irrevocable letter of credit, issued or confirmed by a bank approved by the Commissioner, payable upon presentation of a certificate by the Commissioner stating that the provider or its agent has not complied with this chapter; or act apply to the substitute.

-(2) Bonds or other obligations of the United States or guaranteed by the United States or bonds or other obligations of this State or a political subdivision of this State, to be deposited and maintained with a bank approved by the Commissioner for this purpose.

-2. If a provider furnishes a substitute pursuant to subsection 1, the provisions of subsections 1, 3, 4 and 5 of section 35 of this art apply to the substitute

-Sec.
-37. A provider shall act in good faith in all matters under this chapter.

-Sec.
-38. A provider that is required to be registered under this chapter shall maintain a toll-free communication system, staffed at a level that reasonably permits an individual to speak to a certified counselor, certified debt specialist or customer service representative, as appropriate, during ordinary business hours.
+- (1) An irrevocable letter of credit, issued or confirmed by a bank approved by the Commissioner, payable upon presentation of a certificate by the Commissioner stating that the provider or its agent has not complied with this chapter; or - (2) Bonds or other obligations of the United States or guaranteed by the United States or bonds or other obligations of this State or a political subdivision of this State, to be deposited and maintained with a bank approved by the Commissioner for this purpose. - 2.
+If a provider furnishes a substitute pursuant to subsection 1, the provisions of subsections 1, 3, 4 and 5 of section 35 of this act apply to the substitute. - Sec.
+37. 1.
+A provider shall act in good faith in all matters under this chapter. - 2.
+A provider who holds funds on behalf of an individual to whom it provides debt-management services shall act as a fiduciary with respect to those funds. - Sec.
+38. A provider that is required to be registered under this chapter shall maintain a toll-free communication system, staffed at a level that reasonably permits an individual to speak to a certified counselor, certified debt specialist or customer service representative, as appropriate, during ordinary business hours. - Sec.

-- Sec.
 39. 1.
 Before providing debt-management services, a registered provider shall give the individual an itemized list of goods and services and the charges for each.
 The list must be clear and conspicuous, be in a record the individual may keep whether or not the individual assents to an agreement and describe the goods and services the provider offers: - (a) Free of additional charge if the individual enters into an agreement; - (b) For a charge if the individual does not enter into an agreement; and - (c) For a charge if the individual enters into an agreement, using the following terminology, as applicable, and format:

+Set-up fee

+dollar amount of fee

+Monthly service fee

+dollar amount of fee or method of determining amount

+Settlement fee

-Set-up fee dollar amount of fee Monthly service fee dollar amount of fee or method of determining amount Settlement fee dollar amount of fee or method of determining amount
+dollar amount of fee or method of determining amount